Blog →

 With thousands of enterprise customers, Outlook’s security and privacy are tuned for those standards.

-1. Office Message Encryption—send encrypted emails with controls on whether those emails can be forwarded, printed, or copied.
+1. Office Message Encryption — send encrypted emails with controls on whether those emails can be forwarded, printed, or copied.

-And just like Gmail, Outlook uses TLS encryption for email in transit.
-And data at rest is also encrypted.
+Like Gmail, Outlook uses TLS encryption for email in transit.
+Data at rest is also encrypted.

 Common user complaints

-• Mobile Outlook apps are missing features—you can't create rules and automations, advanced search strings aren't supported, and there are no custom views.
+• Mobile Outlook apps are missing features — you can’t create rules and automations, advanced search strings aren’t supported, and there are no custom views.

 As with most decisions in life, it depends.